2024-04-30

 Adding pâté to veg and meat

-Cook the Flour in the Oil until the Flour's cooked.
+Cook the Flour in the Oil until the Flour's cooked; a whisk is perfect here.

-Add the Milk and stir to make a Bechamel with a texture of light cream.
+Add the Milk and whisk to make a Bechamel with a texture of light cream.

 Grate in the Nutmeg.